0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 {{< imagelink src=/img/merkury_smart_plug/pio_ini.png position=center >}}

 &nbsp;
-Using the PlatformIO Upload button this time, the project to recompile because of my addition to the `platformio.ini` and started to upload.
+Using the PlatformIO Upload button this time, the project to recompiles because of my addition to the `platformio.ini` and started to upload.
 It is during this time that I start slowly and repeatedly pressing the reset button until the flash starts.
 {{< imagelink src=/img/merkury_smart_plug/pio_upload_button.png position=center >}}
 {{< imagelink src=/img/merkury_smart_plug/pio_flash.png position=center >}}